Higgs-Boson Masses and Mixings in the MSSM with CP Violation and Heavy SUSY Particles: Conclusion

 \subsection{Acknowledgements}

-We would like to thank Henning Bahl, Thomas Hahn, Sven Heinemeyer, Esben M\o lgaard, Pietro Slavich, Florian Staub, Dominik St\"ockinger, and Georg Weiglein for helpful discussions and Joel Oredsson for providing his RGEs for comparison.
+We would like to thank Henning Bahl, Thomas Hahn, Sven Heinemeyer, Esben M\o lgaard, Pietro Slavich, Florian Staub, Dominik St\"ockinger, and Georg Weiglein for helpful discussions, as well as Joel Oredsson and Anders E. Thomsen for providing their RGEs for comparison.
 Our work is partially funded by the Danish National Research Foundation, grant number DNRF90.
 Part of this work was supported by a STSM Grant from COST Action CA16201 PARTICLEFACE.
+In addition, H.R. was partly supported by the German Federal Ministry for Education and Research (BMBF) under contract no.\ 05H18VFCA1 and partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)---project no.\ 442089526.